SmartPack/SmartPack.github.io/pages/mg3downloads.md

 * a lot more...

 <h3 style="color: blue">How-to</h3>
-<p>Auto-flash from SmartPack-Kernel Manager or download from the below link &</p>
+<p>Download kernel from the below link &</p>
-* Go to TWRP
-* Flash Kernel
+* Flash using SmartPack-Kernel Manager or in TWRP
 * Reboot and enjoy

 <p>(<i>for more information, visit support page at <a href="https://forum.xda-developers.com/2015-moto-g/orig-development/kernel-smartpack-linaro-gcc-7-x-lineage-t3834515" target="_blank">xda-developers.com</a></i>)</p>